meken/cloud-hackathons/hacks/adk-intro/README.md

 We have built and referenced our own tool in the second challenge, but what about using tools developed by others?
 This is where the Model Context Protocol (MCP) plays a role; it offers a standardized method for agents to comprehend and engage with the functionalities of external tools and services developed by others.
 This is vital as it empowers agents to expand their capabilities by using other pre-packaged tools.

-There's a plentitude of various MCP Tool providers (for example see this [list](https://mcpservers.org/)), which can run locally as well as remotely.
+There's a plethora of various MCP Tool providers (for example see this [list](https://mcpservers.org/)), which can run locally as well as remotely.
 For this challenge we'll use a sample tool that we have developed for this hack using [FastMCP](https://gofastmcp.com/getting-started/welcome) library and running remotely on [Cloud Run](https://cloud.google.com/run/docs/host-mcp-servers).

 ### Description